getto-systems/menuizer/README.md

 ## Multiple namespaces

-if your rails application has multiple namespace, and required multiple menues, pass `:namespace` to Menuizer methods.
+if your rails application has multiple namespaces, and required multiple menues, pass `:namespace` to Menuizer methods.

 ```ruby
 # config/initializers/menuizer.rb